rhysseddon/Flags-Quiz-MS2-Project-/README.md

 The background picture will need to keep things fun at the same time as not being too distracting.

 ### Typography
-The font used will be ... as it has a geographical old map feel.
+The font used will be Cinzel as it has a geographical old map feel.
 It will remain the same throughout the site.

 ### Colour Scheme
 The use of vibrant colours to convey a sense of fun and matching in with the geographical theme.
 The colour of the background shouldn't clash with the colours of the flags.

-## Features
+## Implemented Features

 ### Header